 Once we have received and evaluated your application against the admission requirements and course availability, your nomination for the exchange will be finalised and you will be sent a 'Letter of Acceptance' from Lund University.

-Students find out if they are accepted or not within 1-2 months of submission of their application.
+Students will find out whether or not they are accepted within 1–2 months of the submission of their application.

-The Letter of Acceptance is from your coordinator at Lund University – this person will be a key contact and support in organising your exchange studies.
+The Letter of Acceptance comes from your coordinator at Lund University and this person will be a key contact and support you in organising your exchange studies.

-It is very important to print the Letter of Acceptance as you will need to bring this with you to Lund University and present it several times during the first few weeks.
-You will also need the Letter of Acceptance as part of your residence permit application.
+It is very important to print the Letter of Acceptance, as you will need to bring this with you to Lund University and present it on several occasions during the first few weeks.
+You will also need the Letter of Acceptance to be able to complete your residence permit application.

-- Choose alternative courses in your application to allow some flexibility.
+- Choose alternative courses in your application to allow for some flexibility.

-- You will be sent the link to the combined online application for all courses, the mentor programme and the link to the housing application.
+- You will be sent the link to the combined online application for all courses and the mentor programme, as well as the link to the housing application.

-- Check your course selection with your home university.
+- Check your course selections with your home university.

 - Once your application is accepted, you received a 'Letter of Acceptance' from your coordinator at Lund University.